Basic Boat Info

 The Company offers the details of this vessel in good faith but cannot guarantee or warrant the accuracy of this information nor warrant the condition of the vessel.
 A buyer should instruct his agents, or his surveyors, to investigate such details as the buyer desires validated.
 This vessel is offered subject to prior sale, price change, or withdrawal without notice.

-Please contact Tom Pilkington for further details on this vessel.
-Tom@prestigeyachtsales.net or 203-249-9108
+Please contact Tom Pilkington for further details on this vessel or to schedule a private showing.
+Tom@PrestigeYachtSales.net or 203-249-9108.